-A RoofStar Guarantee is available for almost any roof design, provided it is designed and built to the Standards in this Manual.
+A RoofStar Guarantee is available for almost any roof design, provided its design and construction conforms to this Standard.
 Nevertheless, there are limitations and conditions.
-They are listed on the Guarantee certificate, and include (without limitation) the following (as they are applicable to the type of Project):
+They are listed on the Guarantee certificate, and include (without limitation) the following (as they are applicable to the type of project):

-- 1) The RoofStar Guarantee covers leaks resulting from new materials purchased, supplied and installed by the Contractor.
-All new materials incorporated into a Project intended to qualify for a RoofStar Guarantee must be expressly Accepted by the RGC and listed in the Roofing Practices Manual.
-Accepted Materials include (without limitation)

-- 1) Primary and Secondary Materials.
+- The RoofStar Guarantee covers leaks resulting from new materials purchased, supplied and installed by the Contractor.
+All new materials incorporated into a project intended to qualify for a RoofStar Guarantee must be expressly accepted by the RGC and listed in the Roofing Practices Manual.
+Accepted Materials include (without limitation) - 1) Primary and Secondary Materials.

-- 2) penetration flashings and drains.

-- 3) roof-related linear metal flashings.
+- 2) penetration flashings and drains. - 3) roof-related linear metal flashings.

-All materials or products supplied by anyone other than an Associate Member, or which are installed by someone other than the Contractor, will be excluded from coverage under the Guarantee, and may void the Guarantee entirely.
+All materials or products supplied by anyone other than an Associate Member of the RCABC, or which are installed by someone other than the Contractor, will be excluded from coverage under the Guarantee, and may void the Guarantee entirely.

-- 2) Notwithstanding the definition of a Waterproofing or Water-shedding System, the RoofStar Guarantee does not cover the quality, installation or performance of the supporting deck. - 3) The RoofStar Guarantee (subject to the limitations described herein or stated on the Guarantee certificate) is a guarantee against leaks only, caused only by a failure of new materials installed by the Contractor, or resulting from the Contractor's installation of new materials.
+- 2) Notwithstanding the definition of a waterproofing system or water-shedding system, the RoofStar Guarantee does not cover the quality, installation or performance of the supporting deck. - 3) The RoofStar Guarantee (subject to the limitations described herein or stated on the Guarantee certificate) is a guarantee against leaks only, caused only by a failure of new materials installed by the Contractor, or resulting from the Contractor's installation of new materials.

-The term "new materials" includes Primary and Secondary Materials, Linear Metal Flashings, and both penetration flashings and roof drains that have been expressly accepted for use on a Project designed and constructed to qualify for a RoofStar Guarantee.
+The term "new materials" includes Primary and Secondary Materials, linear metal flashings, and both penetration flashings and roof drains that have been expressly accepted for use on a project designed and constructed to qualify for a RoofStar Guarantee.
 Only materials listed in the Accepted Materials Division of the Roofing Practices Manual qualify for a RoofStar Guarantee.

-The re-use of any existing material on a Project may void the Guarantee.
+The re-use of any existing material on a project may void the Guarantee.